ergoplatform/ergodocs/docs/uses/lets/basic-imp.md

-# Fundamental Implementation
+# Basic Implementation of a Local Exchange Trading System (LETS)

+## Overview

 The basic blueprint of our system encompasses two contracts: an administrative contract and a trade contract.
-Before delving into the details, we recommend acquainting yourself with the foundational aspects of Ergo by reviewing [this ICO article](https://github.com/ergoplatform/ergo/wiki/An-ICO-Example-On-Top-Of-Ergo) as well as ErgoScript tutorials ([basic](https://ergoplatform.org/docs/ErgoScript.pdf) and [advanced](https://ergoplatform.org/docs/sigmastate_protocols.pdf)).
+Before delving into the details, we recommend acquainting yourself with the foundational aspects of Ergo by reviewing [this ICO article](ico.md) as well as [ErgoScript](ergoscript.md) tutorials.

 Despite the aforementioned recommendations, we will elucidate a few novel terms in the upcoming sections.

+### Singleton Tokens and Boxes

 In Ergo, when a token is minted with a value of one, it is termed a **singleton token**.
 Similarly, a box containing a singleton token is known as a **singleton box**.

+## Administrative Contract

+### Purpose

 - The administrative contract oversees a singleton box that encompasses the members of the LETS system.
 - This contract facilitates the addition of new members, at a rate of one member per transaction.